Subang Jaya City Council: Departments

-Administrate area
+Administrative area

-In parliamentary terms, MBSJ administrative area covers the parliamentary constituency of Puchong and Subang in its entirety, as well as parts of Kota Raja which mainly cover USJ 23-27, Putra Heights and Kampung Bukit Lanchong.
+In parliamentary terms, MBSJ administrative area covers the parliamentary constituency of Puchong and Subang in its entirety, as well as parts of Kota Raja which mainly cover USJ 23–27, Putra Heights and Kampung Bukit Lanchong.
 Subang Jaya city itself, most part of USJ (USJ 1-22), Kinrara, and northern part of Puchong lies within the Subang constituency, while Seri Kembangan, and southern part of Puchong falls within the Puchong constituency.

 The gazetted decision defined the authority's area of 16,180 hectares and divided it into seven Planning Blocks in accordance with the Subang Jaya Municipal Council Local Plan 2035 (RTMPSJ 2035):